rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 Toxic or otherwise, Bitcoin maximalism is not priced in.
-Cult-like zealots are the buyers of last resort.
+Cult-like zealots have proven, time and time again, to be the buyers of last resort.
 They are why Bitcoin will hold its value over time, because there will always Bitcoin maxis.

 This is why the price cannot ever go to zero.
-There will be a group of people saving their life energy in Bitcoin.
+There will always be a group of people saving their life energy in Bitcoin.
+This means that in the worst case scenarios, where all the investors disperse, where the hype is dead, there will still be Bitcoin maximalists working and saving in Bitcoin, buying any Bitcoin you have to sell them.
+Because of this, Bitcoin has a floor that is far above zero, and has no ceiling.
+There are no highs where maximalists stop buying, and no lows where the stop buying.

 ...